barci2/6.4210-Robotic-Manipulation/README.md

 Our recommended setup requires using a Linux machine, or using WSL2 on Windows, with the following requirements:
 - `python` 3.8 or higher
-- `pip` 20.3 or higher
+- `pip` 23.3.1 or higher

+Necessary installs:
+- `pip install manipulation
-- `pip install manipulation --upgrade --extra-index-url https://drake-packages.csail.mit.edu/whl/nightly/`
+- `pip install --extra-index-url https://drake-packages.csail.mit.edu/whl/nightly/ 'drake==0.0.20231210'` (or any newer version of drake)
+- `pip install ipython`
+- `pip install pyvirtualdisplay`

 If you are running WSL2 on Windows, ensure you install the following to enable the graphics libraries to work:
  - `sudo apt install mesa-utils`